20% Rabatt auf Ihre erste Bestellung. Sparen bis zum 31. Dez 2024 bis zu 1 000 €/$. Angebot anfordern

 What are the characteristics of CNC machining?

-A key strength of CNC machining is its capacity to consistently produce robust parts from a very wide selection of materials.
+A key strength of CNC machining service is its capacity to consistently produce robust parts from a very wide selection of materials.
 CNC machines can handle pretty much every engineering material

 In contrast to 3D printing, parts manufactured via CNC machining have fully-isotropic physical properties that are identical to the properties of the bulk material from which they were machined.